tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - goal: what do cancer-specific T cells respond to following successful TIL therapy for stage IV melanoma
  - TIL infusion used to induce a complete response responded to a range of different cancer cell lines from different tissues, suggesting that the majority of the anticancer response in these TILs acted to target widely shared antigens rather than patient-specific, mutation-derived neoantigens
  - dominant T cell clonotype in Melan-A-reactive TIL persisted following remission, also responds to a wide range of cancer cell lines not expressing Melan A, suggesting response to widely expressed tumor associated antigens
- - **what they discuss as multipronged here is different from crossreactivity I'm interested in as crossreactivity is for antigens on different cancer cells and, here, multipronged is for different antigens on the same cancer cell**
 # Targeting PI3Kα increases the efficacy of anti-PD-1 antibody in cervical cancer
  - *PIK3CA* mutation results in increase PD-L1 levels, repression of CD8<sup>+</sup> T cell differentiation in cervical cancer
 # T cell characteristics associated with toxicity to immune checkpoint blockade in patients with melanoma